Skip to content

 Use the following script and facilitation steps to confidently lead a Value Stream Mapping session.
 This structured approach ensures the session yields a high-quality map and actionable insights.

-Before the VSM Workshop
+Before the VSM workshop

 1. Define the scope and objective